oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 You can reach the Splunk Management GUI: *loadbalancer_externalip:8000*

 #### Create the Splunk dashboard
-Access to the URL: *loadbalancer_externalip:8000/en-US/app/search/search* and select Dashboard page:
+Access to the URL: *loadbalancer_externalip:8000/en-US/app/search/search* and select *Dashboard* page:
 ![](https://github.com/oracle-quickstart/oci-monte-carlo-simulations-FSI/blob/main/images/splunk_dashboards.png)

-Select create a new dashboard and set the configuration (this configuration will be overwrited in the next step):
+Select *Create New Dashboard* and set the configuration (this configuration will be overwrited in the next step):
 ![](https://github.com/oracle-quickstart/oci-monte-carlo-simulations-FSI/blob/main/images/splunk_createdashboard.png)

-Select *Edit* on your dashboard and replace the content with the XML file: [Splunk XML Dashboard](splunk/FSI_dashboard.xml)
+Select *Edit* on your dashboard, replace the *Source* content with the XML file: [Splunk XML Dashboard](splunk/FSI_dashboard.xml), and save.
 ![](https://github.com/oracle-quickstart/oci-monte-carlo-simulations-FSI/blob/main/images/splunk_replaceXML.png)

+Data is going to be automatically loaded when executions take place.

 ### Scaling
 By default the instalation is going to deploy 100 mcv-worker pods and 50 mcv-parent pods.